paraggupta1993/catch-logs/README.md

 ####Features:

-* Dumps the file logs into the browser real-time using socket.io.
+* Dumps the file into the browser real-time using socket.io.
 * Clear logs from the UI using `Clear Log` button or shortcut `g` or `G`.
 * Regex Search through the logs.
 * AutoScroll to latest log.
+* AutoClear logs whenever server restarts.
+Works great with nodemon.

 ####Todo:

-* Thorough testing: unit and integration.
-* Make lines Collapsable.
 * Make it a npm package.
-* Optimize on search: (show and hide) logic.
 * Take care of the terminal Ansi-Colors coming as part of the logs.
 Convert them to CSS colors.
+* Thorough testing: unit and integration.
 * User-define filters for coloring: Example = `Exception:` - Red like bootstrap.
+* Make lines Collapsable.
+* Optimize on search: (show and hide) logic.
 * Case insensitive search option.
 * Fuzzy Search option.
 * Multiple sources of log files.